FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 {% include "./demos/boxBlur.htm" %}

 Visually, the result doesn't look very pleasant.
 The stronger the blur, the more "boxy" image features become.
 This is due to us reading and averaging the texture in a square shape.
-Especially, in bloom mode, with strong `lightBrightness` and big `kernelSize`, lights become literally square.
+Especially in bloom mode, with strong `lightBrightness` and big `kernelSize`, lights become literally square.

 Performance is also really bad.
 With bigger `kernelSizes`, our `Texture Taps` count skyrockets and performance drops.
 Mobile devices will come to a slog.
 Even the worlds fastest PC graphics cards will fall below screen refresh-rate by cranking `kernelSize` and zooming the article on PC, thus raising canvas resolution.